 This is one of the more appealing aspects for home owners who want the security of shutters without the bulky or highly visible look of a more rigid panel.

 Most of the time, these shutters are made of steel or aluminium.
-You can get them in varieties that are either manually operated or automatic via a remote control or mobile application.
+You can get them in varieties that are either manually operated or as electric roller shutters.
 And they come in a variety of colours and patterns that help them integrate well into your existing exterior design.

 Are they durable?